 Handling Security Information.
 Information about security measures for Credit Union computer and network systems is confidential and may not be released to people not possessing "need-to-know" access.

 User Training.
 Employees will receive recurring cybersecurity training.
 Quarterly phishing simulations will be conducted to enhance employee awareness of social engineering tactics and measure readiness.
-Additionally, the CU should consider specialized training for any user in a high-risk role, such as an IT administrator.
+Additionally, the Credit Union should consider specialized training for any user in a high-risk role, such as an IT administrator.

 INCIDENT DETECTION.
 The Committee is responsible for the compilation, regular maintenance, and annual testing of contingency plans for all Credit Union information systems, including the creation of an Incident Response Plan and coordination of an Incident Response Team.
 This Team is mobilized in the event of a hacker intrusion, a virus infection, and other security-related events.
-The Credit Union shall also ensure that its contracts with service providers require the service providers to disclose any information regarding any breach of security resulting from unauthorized intrusion into the credit union’s member information system maintained by the service provider.
+The Credit Union shall also ensure that its contracts with service providers require the service providers to disclose any information regarding any breach of security resulting from unauthorized intrusion into the Credit Union’s member information system maintained by the service provider.

 Actions Taken in the Event of an Incident.
 In the event of an incident, the Credit Union will undertake the following actions as soon as possible: